All Types Of Cricket Shots Explained – The Essential Guide!

 There is no need for a comprehensive introduction to this fascinating cricket shot.
 The most incredible shot invented by captain cool MS Dhoni used to hit sixes for yorker-length deliveries.
 Accordingly, when the bowler pitches the yorker-length ball, the batter extends his arms and, well over the back foot, swings his bat almost from ground level.
 However, the bat swing is on the same line from start to finish.
 Hence it is named Helicopter Shot.

-So, guys, these are the main cricket shots played by all batsmen around the globe.
+So, guys, these are the main types of cricket shots played by all batsmen around the globe.
 However, some batsmen intended to play different kinds of innovative cricket shots to score runs uniquely in a few situations.